-The problem is that the more obsessing you do, the less he responds to you.
-Still, he will root for you for a while.
-He’ll give you hope and say things like “No, everything is fine, I’m just super busy at work” when you ask about his absence.
+Of course, the problem is that the more obsessing you do, the less he responds.
+Oh, he’ll root for you for a while and give you hope by saying things like “No, everything is fine, I’m just super busy at work.”

-Things aren’t fine.
-He isn’t super busy.
-He’s probably dating someone else or at least thinking about it.
+But, things aren’t fine and he isn’t super busy.
+He may already be dating someone else or at least thinking about it.

-He doesn’t want to be your hobby.
-He doesn’t want you doting on him.
-He doesn’t want to answer thirty texts from you a day, especially “What’s up?” texts.
+No man wants to be your hobby, and that’s what he’s become.
+He doesn’t want you doting on him and he definitely doesn’t want to answer thirty texts from you a day.

 It’s a Vicious Circle

-So he’s pulling back.
-You’re ramping up your texts.
-You’re furiously trying to pull him back in but the truth is that all of your efforts to win him back are actually proving to him why he needs to get out.
+He’s pulling back and you’re ramping up your texts, furiously trying to pull him back in.
+But, the unfortunate truth is that all your efforts to win him back are confirming for him why he needs to leave.

-At some point, sooner than later, you get the email/text/phone call that says, “I need some space” or “I think we should see other people”.
-That sort of thing.
+At some point, you get the message that says, “I need some space” or “I think we should see other people”.

-And here we are.
-Back at the beginning.
+And that brings us back to the beginning.
 You’re frustrated, angry, disappointed and upset because you don’t know what happened.

 Pushing Him Away With My Insecurities | It’s a Confidence Thing

 A confident woman doesn’t spend one iota of time worrying about whether a guy is into her.
 Nope.
 No siree.
 A confident woman knows that any guy she dates is a guy she has carefully chosen to be part of her life.
 HE is lucky to be dating her!

-When your insecurities get the better of you, it’s because your dating confidence is too low.
-You don’t believe a guy could ever want to be with you for an extended period of time and when one does show interest, it’s almost too hard to believe.
+When your insecurities get the better of you, it’s because your dating confidence is low.
+You don’t believe a guy could ever want to be with you for an extended period of time and when one does show interest, it’s hard to believe.